microsoft/onnxruntime-training-examples/nvidia-bert/README.md

 1. Setup environment

     * Transfer training data to Azure blob storage

+    To transfer the data to an Azure blob storage using [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest), use command:
+    ```bash
+    az storage blob upload-batch --account-name <storage-name> -d <container-name> -s ./workspace/BERT/data
+    ```

     * Register the blob container as a data store
     * Mount the data store in the compute targets used for training

-    Please refer to the [storage guidance](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-access-data#storage-guidance) for more details on using Azure storage account for training in Azure Machine Learning.
+    Please refer to the [storage guidance](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-access-data#storage-guidance) for details on using Azure storage account for training in Azure Machine Learning.

 2. Execute pre-training